affilirator/thekitchen-pot/src/content/blog/instant-pot-vs-ninja-foodi.md

 Give them a try and get to know why a large number of pf people love pressure cooking.
 It’s easier, tastier, and faster than conventional cooking.

-> If you're wondering what the [differences between an instant pot and pressure cooker](https://thekitchenpot.com/instant-pot-vs-pressure-cooker/) are, then you should check out this article.
+> If you’re wondering what the [differences between an instant pot and pressure cooker](https://thekitchenpot.com/blog/instant-pot-vs-pressure-cooker//) are, then you should check out this article.

 ## Instant Pot vs Ninja Foodi- The Bottom Line

-If you're looking for ways to quicken your food prep, then you should invest in an instant pot or ninja foodi.
-Both appliances have exceptional cooking abilities that'll certainly revolutionize your cooking.
+If you’re looking for ways to quicken your food prep, then you should invest in an instant pot or ninja foodi.
+Both appliances have exceptional cooking abilities that’ll certainly revolutionize your cooking.

 But what exactly are the instant pot vs ninja foodi differences?